zopefoundation/meta/config/README.rst

 test-steps
   Steps to run the tests on AppVeyor.
 This option has to be a list of strings.
   It defaults to ``["- zope-testrunner --test-path=src"]``.

+replacement
+  Replace the whole template of the AppVeyor configuration with the contents of this option.
+Use this option as last resort if your needed changes are too big to configure AppVeyor in another way.
+This option has to be a list of strings.

 Hints